-When we heard that one of CLB’s cousins was off to live in Hong Kong for six months my “oh amazing” was swiftly followed by “oh my gosh we can totally go visit” and thus the Hong Kong trip was born.
+When we heard that one of CLB’s cousins was off to live in Hong Kong for six months my “oh amazing” was swiftly followed by “oh my gosh we can totally go visit” and thus the 5 Days in Hong Kong trip was born.

 Cathay Pacific was our chosen airline as they were the best priced for direct flights at the time of booking, and the Dorsett Wan Chai hotel is where we lay our heads for the six nights.
 The hotel is located next to Happy Valley and close to Causeway Bay which meant we were out of busy Central but it was easily accessible.